 Panoramic or spherical image — An object or virtual camera can be rotated on the monitor, while the position of the observer stays the same; so, essentially, the building can be viewed from all angles.

-Animation — The image is dynamically in motion, based on a specific scenario; like a walk-through of an apartment interior.
+Animation — The image is dynamic in motion, based on a specific scenario; like a walk-through of an apartment interior.

 Virtual inspection — The viewer can arbitrarily change the position and rotation of the virtual camera on the monitor.
 This is usually used for interior images.